 A 11K run followed by the 10K swim for those of you keen for a double challenge.
 You will be bused to Penmaenpool to join the Mawdacch Trail, run 11k to the swim start in Barmouth alongside the banks of the estuary and across the Barmouth Bridge, then swim back under it with the other swimmers on the incoming tide.
 This is a long run before a long swim: you can run in your running clothes, change and have a drink before setting off with the other swimmers (there will be a small time gap between the two events giving time for this to happen, and swimmers to depart together).

 A long run before a long swim requires good nutrition.
 The founder of weswimrun.org, Mike Alexander, offers advice in ‘Survive’ so you don’t let running cramp your style.
 Please read!

 HOW TO ENTER

-Tickets for the Hurly Burly will go on sale on 14.11.19 at 7 am, via the link at the top of this page.
-Entry will be on a first come first served basis, so will be on sale until they sell out.
+Tickets for the Hurly Burly will go on sale via the link at the top of this page at 7am, 11th August 2020 on a first come, first served basis.

 Everyone is welcome, so whether you want to come along as part of a group or want to enter individually, we would love you to join us!
 Swimmers aged 16 and 17 are welcome, but will need their parent or guardian to provide parental consent prior to the swim.